unicode-org/icu/docs/processes/cldr-icu.md

 # CLDR prerequisites for BRS integrations

-The following tasks should be done in the CLDR repo before beginning a CLDR-ICU integration that ss part of the BRS process; handle each of these using a separate ticket and a separate PR:
+The following tasks should be done in the CLDR repo before beginning a CLDR-ICU integration that is part of the BRS process; handle each of these using a separate ticket and a separate PR:

 1. Generate updated CLDR test data (which is copied to ICU), using the process in [Generating CLDR testData](https://docs.google.com/document/d/1-RC99npKcSSwUoYGkSzxaKOe76gYRkWhGdFzCdIBCu4/edit#heading=h.2rum9c6hrr4w)

-2. Run CLDRModify with no options with no options and then with -fP.
-The webpage for CLDRModify is currently being converted to markdown, a reference to it will be added when that process is complete.
+2. Run `CLDRModify` with no options with no options and then with `-fP`.
+The web page for `CLDRModify` is currently being converted to markdown, a reference to it will be added when that process is complete.

 # Environment variables